Media Matters for America: Early research

 Media Matters analyzes American news sources from networks and channels to websites, including NBC, ABC, CBS, PBS, CNN, MSNBC, CNBC, One America News Network, Breitbart, and Fox News, as well as conservative talk radios.
 Its techniques include content analysis, fact checking, monitoring, and comparison of quotes or presentations from media figures to primary documents, such as United States Department of Defense and Government Accountability Office reports.

-Beginning in 2006, Media Matters for America has released a number of studies documenting that Republicans and conservatives outnumbered Democrats and progressives in guest appearances on television news programs.
+Since 2006, Media Matters for America has released studies documenting that Republicans and conservatives outnumber Democrats and progressives in guest appearances on television news programs.

 On September 12, 2007, Media Matters released a comprehensive study of 1,377 US newspapers and the 201 syndicated political columnists the papers carry on a regular basis.
 Media Matters wrote, "In paper after paper, state after state, and region after region, conservative syndicated columnists get more space than their progressive counterparts."
 John Diaz, an editor at the San Francisco Chronicle, cautioned that small-town columnists lean significantly to the right, which he felt could explain the rightward slant in columnists even if the trend does not hold for papers with the largest readership.